George Hodel: Media Coverage

 The second project was an eight-part documentary podcast, entitled Root of Evil: The True Story of the Hodel Family and the Black Dahlia, a Cadence13/TNT production using archival audio and interviews with Hodel family members.
-The podcast includes many of the actual investigative findings and linkage of Dr. George Hodel to the Black Dahlia murder, establishing that according to secret police records he, in fact, knew and had dated the victim in the 1940s.
+The podcast includes many of the actual investigative findings and linkage of George Hodel to the Black Dahlia murder, establishing that according to secret police records he, in fact, knew and had dated the victim in the 1940s.

 Both series surmise that Fauna might be both the granddaughter and the daughter of Hodel, though there is no evidence as to who her real father is.
 In 1949, George Hodel had been arrested and tried for incest by LAPD; his 14-year-old daughter Tamar accused him of raping her, resulting in a pregnancy she aborted.
-Dr. Hodel obtained criminal defense attorney Jerry Giesler and was acquitted after a three-week jury trial.
+Hodel obtained criminal defense attorney Jerry Giesler and was acquitted after a three-week jury trial.

-The Root of Evil producer Zak Levitt was able to obtain DNA analysis and a review of the results by one of the world's leading experts, which positively eliminated Dr. George Hodel as the biological father of Fauna Hodel.
+The Root of Evil producer Zak Levitt was able to obtain DNA analysis and a review of the results by one of the world's leading experts, which positively eliminated George Hodel as the biological father of Fauna Hodel.

+There was also a twenty-minute segment summarizing all these different theories, on the Discovery Channel documentary series The Expedition Files hosted by Josh Gates, on April 23, 2025.